claint76/inivation-docs/Software user Guides/AEDAT_file_formats.md

 size, as given by the **eventSize** field in the event packet header.
 This is as expected and follows the usual scheme.

-As such, it's a simple matter to look at the ***eventSize*** field of a Frame event packet's header to figure out the exact size of a Frame event for that particular packet, and thus where each Frame event begins.
+As such, it’s a simple matter to look at the ***eventSize*** field of a Frame event packet’s header to figure out the exact size of a Frame event for that particular packet, and thus where each Frame event begins.

-Within a Frame event, only pixels up to ('X length' \* 'Y length' \* 'Channel number') can be accessed with the expectation of having valid values.
+Within a Frame event, only pixels up to (‘X length’ \* ‘Y length’ \* ‘Channel number’) can be accessed with the expectation of having valid values.
 There might be more pixels than that, determined by how much memory was allocated for the Frame event, but those will all be zero, if they do exist.

 Frame Events can directly be used with standard libraries such as OpenCV.
-For example the following code can be used to generate an OpenCV Mat '**frameMat**' from a Frame Event '**f**', sharing the same pixel array memory:
+For example the following code can be used to generate an OpenCV Mat ‘**frameMat**’ from a Frame Event ‘**f**’, sharing the same pixel array memory:

 ***Size frameSize(caerFrameEventGetLengthX(f),